gicait/PyAEZ/README.md

 * NB5_TerrainConstraints.ipynb
 * NB6_EconomicSuitability.ipynb

 __Note__: *NB2_CropSimulation.ipynb* takes a huge amount of time due to automatic crop calendar calculations.
 Hence, we have rewritten core parts of PyAEZ (*CropWatCalc.py*, *BioMassCalc.py* and *ETOCalc.py*) with [Numba](http://numba.pydata.org/) compatible manner as well.
 Numba translates Python functions to optimized machine code at runtime, allowing calculation speeds close to C or FORTRAN.
-If you are using [Numba](http://numba.pydata.org/), you can replace *CropWatCalc.py*, *BioMassCalc.py* and *ETOCalc.py* files in *PyAEZ/code/* with Numba version of those files located in *PyAEZ/code/numba_core/*.
+If you are using [Numba](http://numba.pydata.org/), you can replace *CropWatCalc.py*, *BioMassCalc.py* and *ETOCalc.py* files in *PyAEZ/code/* with Numba version of those files located in *PyAEZ/code/numba_core/* when you are running *NB2_CropSimulation.ipynb*.